Retirement Accounts

 Contribution Differences

-When it comes to how much you can contribute, there’s no difference between Roth and Traditional IRA.
-Both plans have a yearly limit regulating how much you can contribute.
-This can change from one year to the next.
+The Roth and Traditional IRAs are the same when it comes to how much you can contribute.
+Both plans have a yearly limit regulating this, which can change from one year to the next.

-But when you’re looking at the Roth IRA definition, it’s important to note that there are some income limits that may apply.
-You won’t face this with a Traditional IRA.
+However, when looking at the Roth IRA definition, it's important to note that some income limits may apply.
+You won't face this with a Traditional IRA.

 Income Limits